macroxue/2048-ai/README.md

 moving only the bottom row and the right-most column.
 It turns out that this can be achieved nearly 80% of the time.
 Why?
 Because one can apply the Expectimax algorithm until either the goal or a deadend is reached.
-This is usually infeasible during search because it may take many steps to reach the goal or a deadend, way beyond the search depth.
+This is usually infeasible during search because it may take many moves to reach the goal or a deadend, way beyond the search depth.
 However, with dynamic programming, this thorough exploration needs only to be done once.
 The best move for this board and the moves for all intermediate boards during